Red Deer Economic Region Workforce Insights

 Employment Trends

-Total employment in December 2024 was 33,810, showing a measured decrease of 570. against December, employment levels improved by 1,010, showing strength.
+Total employment in April 2025 was 41,760, showing a steady increase of 460. compared to April, employment levels increased by 20, showing strength.

 Loading...